 3. Rehab treats more than addiction: substance use disorder (SUD) is only a part of the rehabilitation specialization.
 They also treat the SUD accompanied by mental illnesses and social anxiety, replacing addiction with skills, life lessons, and people on the same journey to help each other out.

 4. Medication-assisted treatments(MAT): rehab knows how to use medication for the benefit of removing the addiction.
-The medicines are FDA approved and help the patients greatly during the painful detox period.
-They are safe to administer under the supervision and in combination with behavioral therapy customized for individual patients.
+The medicines are FDA-approved and help the patients greatly during the painful detox period.
+They are safe to administer under supervision and in combination with behavioral therapy customized for individual patients.
 The MAT helps by alleviating withdrawal symptoms, suppressing cravings, and eliminating the substances’ ability to produce high.

 6. Detox and treatment: detox is a critical period, accompanied by withdrawal symptoms that push the person off the edge.
 It is a necessary step when the patient is using a large amount of substance over some time.
 The body has to be purged of all the lethal addictive substances stored before beginning any treatment.
 The process can distort blood pressure and heart rate, temperature, and shivering.
 It requires trained physicians and prescribed medication that eases the detox process.

-7. Around-the-clock support and accountability: constant attendance for the patients and around-the-clock support makes the patient put in the efforts required for complete cure and healthy recovery from the substance use.
-The nurses are hundred percent invested in the patient care and activities that help them survive.
-The follow-up checkups help them keep tabs and ensure that relapses, if any, are not prolonged and unnoticed.
+7. Around-the-clock support and accountability: constant attendance for the patients and around-the-clock support make the patient put in the efforts required for complete cure and healthy recovery from the substance use.
+The nurses are hundred percent invested in patient care and activities that help them survive.
+The follow-up checkups help them keep tabs and ensure that relapses if any, are not prolonged and unnoticed.

 - Outpatient: advised only for people at the start of addiction or mild addiction.
 The patient lives at the rehab center during the day but returns home for the night, a bit less costly alternative but not advisable when the patient has a history of prolonged drug use.